Anup4944/Tweet/README.md

-Twiiter Clone project using Next Js 13 TypeScript and Tailwind.
+Twitter Clone project using Next Js 13 TypeScript and Tailwind.